People operations is a strategic approach that focuses on enhancing team member experiences and aligning them with organizational goals.

 4. Integrate training and development into performance plans

-Performance plans that include clear pathways for skill development and career advancement help with both upskilling and motivation.
-For example, performance reviews can include skill assessments and personalized development roadmaps that outline opportunities for learning and growth.
-Offer a variety of resources such as leadership programs, soft skills workshops, and mentorship opportunities to keep training engaging and relevant.
+Use performance reviews to highlight current skills and co-create a personalized development roadmap that outlines opportunities for learning and growth.
+Offer a variety of resources, such as leadership programs, soft skills workshops, and mentorship opportunities, to keep training engaging and relevant.

 5. Use the right HR tools and technology

 HR software can streamline people operations strategies and amplify their impact.
 Look for tools that integrate data analytics, simplify workflows, and support self-service options to make life easier for your team members.
+“Think of someone on your team who has no real reason to go onto an HR platform except maybe to update his address once a year,” says Gina DiBenedetto, People & Culture Manager at Stile Education.
+“You want his experience to be as pleasant and considered as your experience as a super admin.”

 6. Streamline payroll and prioritize expediency